Policy Number: 129

 - to inspect and review their educational records;

 - to consent to disclosure of their records to third parties, except to the extent that disclosure is authorized by law without the student’s consent;

 - to request amendment of their educational records;

 - to file a complaint with the U.S. Department of Education concerning alleged failures by The University of Texas Health Science Center at Houston (“university”) to comply with requirements of the law.

 The Registrar will annually notify students of their rights and the procedures for exercising those rights.
-The Executive Vice-President for Academic and Research Affairs is the designated official to oversee the university’s compliance with FERPA and this policy.
+The Privacy Officer is the designated official to oversee the university’s compliance with FERPA and this policy.

 Student: An individual who is or who has been in attendance at the university and regarding whom the university maintains educational records.
 It does not include persons who were admitted but did not attend the university.
 For the purposes of this policy, “attendance” includes attendance in person, by correspondence, online or via distance learning.
 Attendance also includes working in a position that requires student status, such as Graduate Research Assistants, Graduate Assistants and Teaching Assistants.

 Educational Records: Records maintained by the university that are directly related to a student.
 Educational records do not include:

 - records of instructional, administrative and educational personnel in the sole possession of the maker, used only as a personal memory aid, and that are inaccessible or that are not revealed to any individual except a temporary substitute;

 - records of The University of Texas Police - Houston;

 - student medical and counseling records created, maintained and used only in connection with provision of medical treatment or counseling to the student, that are not disclosed to anyone other than the individuals providing the treatment;